 In the 114th Congress, Members continue to debate U.S. strategy and policy options, while considering proposals to authorize and appropriate funds for U.S. responses.
-As of late 2015, key questions in these debates include:
+As of early 2016, key questions in these debates include

-- What threats are posed by the Islamic State organization?
-Is the group primarily a regional security threat, a transnational terrorist threat, or both?
-How should different views on the IS threat inform U.S. responses?
+- How should different views on the nature of the IS threat inform U.S. responses?
 What anti-IS goals are most achievable?
 With what means and over what time period? - How should the United States balance the use of diplomatic, military, and economic tools in responding to the IS threat?
 How can the United States best undermine the appeal of the Islamic State's ideology? - How might U.S. or other countries' use of ground combat military forces to recapture territory from the Islamic State affect the threat that the group poses?
 On what legal basis might such operations be authorized?
 How much might they cost in material, financial, and human terms?
-If such operations succeed-what political and military arrangements would best ensure that extremists could not return to recaptured areas or draw new local support? - Does progress against the Islamic State depend on altering the political dynamics of Iraq and Syria?
+If such operations succeed-what political and military arrangements would best keep extremists from returning to recaptured areas or drawing new support? - Does progress against the Islamic State depend on altering the political dynamics of Iraq and Syria?
 How should the IS threat shape U.S. policy toward Syria and Iraq, the provision assistance to U.S. partners, and the resettlement of refugees?